 ENERGIA believes that evidence can have a strong influence on policymaking.

 Our Gender and Energy Research Programme will provide the evidence base for improving the effectiveness of energy investment by understanding and addressing women’s needs for modern energy services through empirical research.

 The programme is funded by the UK Department for International Development (DFID) and covers five areas:

 - Productive uses of energy

 - The political economy of energy sector dynamics

 - The role of the private sector in scaling up energy access

-- Unlocking the economic benefits of rural electrification
+- Unlocking the economic benefits of rural energy

 The research is conducted by consortia that include research institutions, NGOs and private companies, thereby offering the capability to both perform high quality research and create links to policy and practice.